 PROFESSIONAL DEVELOPMENT OPPORTUNITIES

-The next professional development workshop is planned for June 30th, 2020 at the University of Pittsburgh.
 The day-long event will focus on Teaching the Global African Diaspora with the following featured speakers:

 - Dr. Yolanda Covington-Ward (University of Pittsburgh) on “Interconnected Diasporas: Two Hundred Years of Mobility, Identity, and Community in the Liberian Diaspora”

 This presentation examines the long history of connection between Liberia and the United States, with free Black Americans migrating to Liberia in the 19thand early 20thcenturies, and Liberians of all backgrounds coming to the United States as a result of the Liberian Civil War in the late 20thcentury.
 The presentation will highlight a number of resources that can be used to show the importance of mobility for shaping Liberian identity and community over the last 200 years while also contextualizing events and processes in Liberia within larger global forces and flows.